 Councilor Tobias said there will be an increase to the tax rate.
 Mr. Bubar said the Board's decision is to be based on analysis of fiscal impacts to the Town, but there are not a lot of ground-based costs associated with this project, as long as salt does not run off and affect College Brook.
 Mx.
-Friedrichs said zir concern is with the Town removing Mill Pond Dam to improve water quality in this watershed, further damage to this tributary to Great Bay may result in the Town paying for clean-up costs down the road.
+Friedrichs said zir concern is that with the Town removing Mill Pond Dam to improve water quality in this watershed, further damage to this tributary to Great Bay may result in the Town paying for clean-up costs down the road.

 Mr. Kelley said we are an MS4 community and are expected to report to EPA on our ability to clear our stormwater and mediate problem areas.
 Mr. Bubar said stormwater management does not deal with salt runoff and will not be a great improvement over existing natural landscape.
 Vice-Chair Grant asked if this would be one of the criteria analyzed if the Board were to have a fiscal impact report done.
 Mx.
-Friedrichs said the Board may need a third-party analysis to measure from the impact area to wetland resources that go into College Brook.
+Friedrichs said the Board may need a third-party analysis to get a definitive measurement of the distance from the impacted area to wetland resources that go into College Brook.